-- Ask questions, air concerns, share experiences - Learn more about mental illness as well as ways to respond to your family member or friend, according to the level of distress in the moment - Make the most of available social supports - Begin post-hospital preparations ahead of discharge - Gain confidence in supporting someone with mental health struggles.
+- Ask questions, air concerns, share experiences - Learn more about mental illness as well as ways to respond to your family member or friend, according to the level of distress in the moment - Make the most of available social supports - Begin post-hospital preparations ahead of discharge.

-In addition to Family and Carer Evenings, we also offer support sessions through Eating Disorders Victoria.
+In addition to Family and Carer Evenings, we also offer support sessions through GROW and Eating Disorders Victoria.
+GROW is an afternoon drop in support session for Carers.